-The Bank of Canada has decided to issue a new commemorative coin to add to its growing collection.
+The Royal Canadian Mint has decided to issue a new commemorative coin to add to its growing collection.
 You have been asked to recommend a person, place, thing, or event that is historically significant in Canadian history.
 Using the criteria for evaluating historical significance, explain why your selection should appear on the new coin.

 Instruct students to complete Chart 2 in the handout, using sources they gather from the Internet and/or books about the person, place, thing, or event they selected.

 Provide an opportunity for each group to present their selection to the class with a short 2-minute summary.